 The load balancer can also be used to protect AM services.

 Standard federation configuration information that you can share with other access management software.

 - Stateful session

 An AM session that resides in the Core Token Service's token store.
 Stateful sessions might also be cached in memory on one or more AM servers.
 AM tracks stateful sessions in order to handle events like logout and timeout, to permit session constraints, and to notify applications involved in SSO when a session ends.

 An AM session for which state information is encoded in AM and stored on the client.
 The information from the session is not retained in the CTS token store.
 For browser-based clients, AM sets a cookie in the browser that contains the session information.

 When a subject successfully authenticates, AM associates the subject with the Principal that distinguishes it from other subjects.
 A subject can be associated with multiple principals.

 - User data store

-Native library installed in a web server that acts as a policy agent with policies based on web page URLs.
+Native library installed in a web server that acts as a policy enforcement point with policies based on web page URLs.